Ask us for canine constipation advice

 This is a common problem that’s very uncomfortable for your pet – and if not tackled, it can lead to health problems such as haemorrhoids or damage to the bowel.
 Fortunately, early treatment often means that more serious conditions can be avoided.

-If your dog’s toilet habits are worrying you in any way, you can set your mind at rest by booking an appointment with our vet Patrick, or another member of our qualified team at Clarendon Street Vets.
+If your dog’s toilet habits are worrying you in any way, you can set your mind at rest by booking an appointment with our vet Harriet, or another member of our qualified team at Clarendon Street Vets.
 We can discuss your dog’s situation and decide on the best way to help.

 Why canines get constipation